-1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of February 1, 2009 through January 31, 2012 (the "Compliance Period").
+1. As a member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period commencing February 1, 2010, and ending January 31, 2013 (the "compliance period").
+Respondent was also required to report his compliance with the MCLE requirements to the State Bar following the compliance period.

-2. On February 27, 2012, Respondent reported to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the Compliance Period.
+2. On January 30, 2013, respondent reported under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed the required MCLE hours during the compliance period.

-3. In fact, Respondent had not completed any of the required MCLE courses within the Compliance Period.
+3. In reality, Respondent had not completed any of the required hours of MCLE courses within the compliance period.